danhqm/UpLift-ClosedAI/README.md

 ## 🌟 Project Overview
 **UpLift** is a mental health app designed for university students to:
-- Manage stress and anxiety
+- Manage most common mental health which are depression, stress and anxiety
 - Build resilience
 - Improve academic performance through better well-being